The Board of Directors is the executive decision-making body of the Association

 Ms. De León is currently part of the Working Group on Voluntary Principles of Human Rights and Private Security in Guatemala, in which the embassies of ICoCA’s member countries, Private Security Companies, Private Companies, and Human Rights NGO, are part.

 With a degree in Sociology and Anthropology from the University Complutense of Madrid; Master in Sociology of Development of Ibero-America and Master in Security Studies and Criminology, Ms. De León is currently pursuing a PhD in Political Sciences and International Relations at the Complutense University of Madrid, Spain.

 Ms. De León was elected to serve a first 3-year term as a Board Director at the Annual General Assembly in December 2020.

 Caleb Wanga is Coordinator of Usalama Reforms Forum.
 An advocate of social justice with wide experience in community organizing, peace building, conflict management, community safety, access to justice and environmental conservation, he has over 15 years in active engagement in policy and community oriented programmes through different organizations.
 Caleb has participated in the establishment of several networks like Usalama Forum and is also the regional coordinator of PeaceNet Kenya Nairobi region.He is a graduate in Diplomacy & International Relations from United States International University-Africa.
 He is a visiting trainer at the Kenya School of Government Crime and Violence training programme.

-Mr. Wanga was elected to serve a first 3-year term as a Board Director at the Annual General Assembly in November 2019.
+Mr. Wanga was elected to serve a second 3-year term as a Board Director in December 2022.